 Everything you should know about federal Stafford loans

-Federal Stafford loans—are you eligible?
+Federal Stafford loan eligibility—do you qualify?

 What is a Stafford Loan?

-Stafford loans (now known as “direct” loans) are federal student loans made by the government.
+Stafford loans are federal student loans made by the government.
+The name “Stafford loan” changed to “federal direct student loan” in 2010.
 Borrowers get the loans from the U.S. Department of Education.

-If you’re looking into Stafford loans, it’s critical to know the two different types: Subsidized and unsubsidized.
+If you’re looking into Stafford (direct) loans, it’s critical to know the two different types: Subsidized and unsubsidized.

 • Subsidized loan: This is offered to undergrads who demonstrate financial need as determined through the Free Application for Federal Student Aid (FAFSA®).
 The federal government is responsible for paying the interest while you’re in school or during periods of deferment (when you aren’t required to make payments).
-The borrower is then responsible for the interest that begins to accrue (grow) after the six-month grace period (see below) and throughout the repayment period.
+You're then responsible for the interest that begins to accrue (grow) after the six-month grace period (see below) and throughout the repayment period.

 Other important terms to understand: